Fully First-Order Algorithms for Online Bilevel Optimization: An Adaptive Variant of F OBO

-We use two adaptive inner iterative processes to solve for $\mathbf{y}_t^*(\mathbf{x}_t)$ and $\mathbf{y}_{\lambda_t,t}^*(\mathbf{x}_t)$ respectively, which ultimately constitute our Adaptive-iteration Fully First-order Online Bilevel Optimizer (AF$^2$OBO) shown in Algorithm~\ref{alg:AF$^2$OBO}.
-Note that as $t$ increases, $\mathcal{L}_t$ has a smoothness coefficient much larger than $g_t$, which makes the computational cost of solving the problem much higher, as can be seen in the theoretical results in the next section.
-Therefore, solving the two subproblems independently is more efficient.
+We use two adaptive iterative processes to solve for $\vy_t^*(\vx_t)$ and $\vy_{\lambda_t,t}^*(\vx_t)$ respectively to constitute our Adaptive-iteration Fully First-order Online Bilevel Optimizer (AF$^2$OBO), as shown in Algorithm~\ref{alg:AF$^2$OBO}.
+The following theorem provides the regret and computational cost guarantees of AF$^2$OBO.